-Most of the ETFs in the Corporate Bonds ETFdb Category are dominated by debt of U.S. companies, but a couple products have an international focus, allowing for investors to expand the geographic scope of their corporate bond holdings.
+Most of the ETFs in the Corporate Bonds ETF Database Category are dominated by debt of U.S. companies, but a couple products have an international focus, allowing for investors to expand the geographic scope of their corporate bond holdings.

 - SPDR Barclays Capital International Corporate Bond ETF (IBND ): This ETF can help investors access the global investment-grade corporate bond markets outside of the United States.
 IBND’s holdings are primarily rated A or higher, and its holdings are equally split between foreign and U.S. holdings.
-The fund has an average of 5.6 years to maturity.

 - PowerShares International Corporate Bond (PICB ): This fund gives investors similar exposure as IBND, however, PICB charges a smaller expense fee at the cost of having a portfolio half the size.
-PICB has an average of 8.1 years to maturity.

 Emerging Market Bonds

-The Emerging Markets Debt ETFdb Category includes several different products that offer investors exposure to dollar-denominated bonds as well as those that are issued in the local currency.
+The Emerging Markets Bonds ETF Database Category includes several different products that offer investors exposure to dollar-denominated bonds as well as those that are issued in the local currency.
 Those who are interested in gaining additional dollar diversification will likely be better off with issues denominated in foreign currencies versus the greenback.

 - Market Vectors Emerging Markets Local Currency Bond ETF (EMLC ): This ETF gives investors exposure to a basket of bonds issued in local currencies by emerging market governments.
-EMLC’s top allocations by country are Brazil, Poland, Malaysia, South Africa, and Turkey.

 - PowerShares Emerging Markets Sovereign Debt Portfolio (PCY ): This fund employs a proprietary indexing methodology, allowing for investors to tap into the fixed-income corner of emerging market economies.
 Investors should note that PCY has under 100 holdings in total, all of which are denominated in U.S. dollars

 Ex-U.S. Developed Market Treasuries

-For investors seeking to add some international flavor to their Treasuries allocation, there are a number of appealing options in the International Government Bonds ETFdb Category.
+For investors seeking to add some international flavor to their Treasuries allocation, there are a number of appealing options in the International Government Bonds ETF Database Category

-- S&P/Citigroup International Treasury Fund (IGOV ): This fund offers exposure to treasury bonds issued in local currencies by developed countries, with the largest allocations going to Japan, France, Germany, and Australia.
+- S&P/Citigroup International Treasury Fund (IGOV ): This fund offers exposure to treasury bonds issued in local currencies by developed countries.

-Investors should also consider international TIPS funds from the Inflation-Protected Bonds ETFdb Category since they can potentially help to reduce overall portfolio volatility and establish a formidable defense against inflation.
+Investors should also consider international TIPS funds from the Inflation-Protected Bonds ETF Database Category since they can potentially help to reduce overall portfolio volatility and establish a formidable defense against inflation.

 - SPDR DB International Government Inflation-Protected Bond ETF (WIP ): This ETF gives investors exposure to the performance of inflation-linked government bonds from developed and emerging market countries.
-Top holdings by country are United Kingdom, France, and Canada.

 In addition to the broad-based funds, investors can gain country-specific access to three international markets through a suite of ETNs from PowerShares:

-- PowerShares DB German Bund Futures ETN (BUNL ): This fund is intended to gives investors exposure which is identical to a long position in Euro-Bund futures, making it potentially appealing in the current environment since Germany is one of the most financially sound countries in the Eurozone and could take on safehaven appeal.
+- PowerShares DB German Bund Futures ETN (BUNL ): This fund is intended to gives investors exposure which is identical to a long position in Euro-Bund futures issued by the German government.

-- PowerShares DB Italian Treasury Bond Futures ETN (ITLY ): This ETF tracks the performance of Republic of Italy-government issued debt securities (BPTs) which have been the center of attention given their juicy yields coupled with the inherent risk of the country’s massive debt burden.
+- PowerShares DB Italian Treasury Bond Futures ETN (ITLY ): This ETF tracks the performance of Republic of Italy-government issued debt securities (BPTs).

-- Van Eck Investment Grade Floating Rate Bond ETF (FLTR ): Investors can gain access to U.S. dollar-denominated floating rate notes issued by corporate issuers and rated investment grade by at least one of three rating services.
-FLTR is linked to an index that consists of nearly 200 individual securities, nearly all of which are financial firms.
+- Investment Grade Floating Rate Bond ETF (FLTR ): Investors can gain access to U.S. dollar-denominated floating rate notes issued by corporate issuers and rated investment grade by at least one of three rating services.
+FLTR is linked to an index that consists almost entirely of financial firms.